johnridesabike/johnridesabike.github.io/website-content/libraries/selection-policy-materials.md

 ---
 title: Selection Policy & Materials Project
 date: 2018-12-19
+description: I selected books with funds donated to a fictional university library.
+To aid selection, I compared policies from similar, real-world, institutions.
 ---
 *I selected books with funds donated to a fictional university library.
 To aid selection, I compared policies from similar, real-world, institutions.
 This was originally written for my Technical Services class in the Fall of 2017.*